Life's Surges, raw and real

 Those thoughts had me circling a dark drain I'd come to know too well for an entire day.

-I know better than that at this stage of life.
-Yet, I’m grateful I didn't sink into that particular abyss again—all the glory to God for that.
+But I know better than that at this stage of life.
+And I’m grateful I didn't sink into that particular abyss again—all the glory to God for that.

 I now remember hearing him thank me multiple times, seeing his lingering smile and warm handshake as I was whisked out the door like cattle.
-To be honest, I think we were both a bit bewildered.
+I think we were both a bit bewildered by the barking.

 In addition to this lesson in humility and vanity, I also realize that I am worth 15 seconds if I want to say thank you to someone.
 Should I ever get a similar opportunity, I will NOT put so much into my appearance and will focus on my heart and God's word.
 I will politely raise a finger to stop everything for 15 seconds to say, "Thank you for being part of the light God has used to show me out of the darkness," to someone who has drastically helped change my life.